samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 We recently launched some of the [SAMPL8 challenges on host-guest binding](https://github.com/samplchallenges/SAMPL8), with our current challenge focusing on several guests binding to Gibb deep-cavity cavitands (GDCCs) (predictions due Feb.
 4); a CB8 challenge has already concluded.
 As a part of SAMPL8, we are also planning test run of a containerized docking method challenge using [Docker containers](https://www.docker.com/resources/what-container); for more information, please see our [containerized docking tutorial](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials).

 The SAMPL8 Physical Properties special issue still open for submission.
+Deadline TBA.

 ## Challenges recently closed: